 9. Impairments – Conditions determined during the NYISO’s and PJM’s respective planning analyses that will cause implementation of the 600/400 MW contracts to result in violations of established reliability criteria.

-10. Active Load Management (ALM) - Active Load Management is end-use customer load which can be interrupted at the request of PJM.
-Such PJM request is considered an Emergency action and is implemented prior to a voltage reduction.
+10. Emergency Load Response - Emergency Load Response is the reduction of load by participants in the PJM Emergency Load Response Program in response to a request by PJM for load reduction following the declaration of Maximum Emergency Generation.

 11. Pricing points – aggregate nodal points for the ABC interface and JK interface at the respective locations in both PJM and NYISO regions.
 These points will be defined and posted.